bikk-uk/react-css-flex/README.md

 <Flex.Item alignSelfStretch></Flex.Item> // align-self: stretch;
 ```

 _These are first come first served, in this order.
 They cannot be used if you have already provided the `alignSelf` prop.
-Providing multiple will result in a console warning_
+Providing multiple will result in a console warning._

 ## Notes